StarkArk/home_sales_in_sparksql/README.md

 - sqft_lot: square footage of the property plot
 - floors: # of floors
 - waterfront: "1" is yes
 - view: subjective rating from 1-100

+## Refererences

+Data for this project was provided by edX Boot Camps LLC.